-Prior to completion of the SR 520 project, the County agrees, subject to budget approval as appropriate, to purchase the generator from WSDOT or a similar generator that will remain on-site as a back-up power source.
+Prior to completion of the SR 520 project, the County agrees to purchase the generator from WSDOT, or a similar generator that will remain on-site as a back-up power source.
 The City will assist with its internal permitting to avoid delays through the permit system.
 The City will also assist the County with any necessary communications efforts to the surrounding community regarding retention of the generator on-site.